SulthanDA28/SulthanDA28/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop some project, like Web, GUI, or Android App.\
-🎓 &nbsp;I'm currently studying Computer Science and Information Technology at Institute Technology of Bandung.\
+🎓 &nbsp;I'm currently Fresh Graduate from Computer Science and Information Technology at Institute Technology of Bandung.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelegent, Machine Learning, and Security.\
-✉️ &nbsp;My Email dzakysultan30@gmail.com.\
+✉️ &nbsp;My Email dzakysultan30@gmail.com.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>